Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Preliminaries

 \subsection{BP decoding of quantum codes}

 Codes based on low-density parity-check (LDPC) matrices (also known as sparse-graph codes) achieves near channel-capacity performance in classical coding theory \cite{Gal63,Mac99}.
 The parity-check matrix of a code can be depicted as a Tanner graph, which is a bipartite graph containing variable nodes and check nodes, connected properly by edges \cite{Tan81,Wib96}.
-Belief propagation (BP) on the Tanner graph iteratively passes messages between the nodes so that an estimate of the marginal distribution of each coordinate of the error can be approximated \cite{Pea88,KFL01}.
+Belief propagation (BP) on the Tanner graph iteratively passes messages between the nodes so that an estimate of the marginal distribution of the error at each coordinate can be approximated \cite{Pea88,KFL01}.